French Language and Culture Program

 There is a scholarship available to students.
 Eligible students can apply for the CISP Study Abroad Scholarship (click on the link to see the eligibility requirements for the scholarship as well as download the application form).
-Additionally, all College of Liberal Arts and Social Sciences majors who enroll in the program will be awarded a summer Dean's Scholarship in the amount of $500.
+Additionally, all students from the College of Liberal Arts and Social Sciences (majors) who enroll in the program will be awarded a summer CLASS Dean's Scholarship in the amount of $500.

 Applicants must have completed one year of college-level French or equivalent by the time of departure.
 Minimum undergraduate cumulative GPA of 2.0 is required; minimum graduate cumulative GPA of 3.0 is required.